csmetrics/csmetrics.net/docs/Overview.md

 #### Choice of venues

-We chose to include 210 conference and journal venues.
+We chose to include 209 conferences and 80 journal venues.
 Computing research topics, publication practices, and citations practices are changing rapidly.
 For instance, new areas are emerging as interdisciplinary and computing research evolves and flourishes.
 Including new venues and small research areas to encourage and help emerging topics flourish is critical to rewarding interdisciplinary work and accelerating innovation.
 We thus chose an inclusive list of venues, all of which use a rigorous peer-review process with 3 or more reviews for each submitted paper.

 In other words, our complete set of venues may be larger than many users would like.
 As such, we give users the option to leave out any venues that they would prefer not to include.
 Note that adding new venues will require  cleaning and processing the data, but we welcome these additions using a [github pull request](https://github.com/csmetrics/csmetrics.org).